 The Proposal Narrative should be submitted as an attachment in JustGrants.
 The attached document should be double-spaced, using a standard 12-point font; have no less than 1-inch margins; and should not exceed 30 numbered pages.
-Pages should be numbered and submitted as an attachment.
-If the Proposal Narrative fails to comply with these length restrictions, NIJ may consider such noncompliance in peer review and in the final award decision.
-Tables, charts, and graphs included in the program narrative can be created in a legible font smaller than 12-point, and those items will count toward the page limit.
+If the Proposal Narrative fails to comply with these length restrictions, a.
+Title Page (not counted against the proposal narrative page limit)

+Page 13 of 29 O-NIJ-2023-171574 NIJ may consider such noncompliance in peer review and in the final award decision.